Deema25Ra/-HeartDisease-Prediction-ML/README.md

 ## Overview

-This project focuses on predicting heart disease using machine learning on two distinct datasets: "Personal Key Indicators of Heart Disease" and "Heart Disease Health Indicators."
+This project focuses on predicting the likelihood of a person having heart disease using machine learning on two distinct datasets: "Personal Key Indicators of Heart Disease" and "Heart Disease Health Indicators".
 ## Models

 1. **Random Forest (RF):** Demonstrated high accuracy and recall.